retest/gui-state-machine-api/README.md

 The package [api](./src/main/scala/de/retest/guistatemachine/api/) contains all types and methods for getting and modifying the GUI state machine.

 ## REST API
+At the moment there is only an initial version of a REST API which has to be mapped to the Scala API.
 Some suggestions how the REST API for the state machine could look like:
 * `/state-machines` GET queries all existing state machines.
 * `/create-state-machine` POST creates a new state machine.